expo/expo/docs/pages/workflow/already-used-react-native.md

 ## Expo managed workflow

 The Expo managed workflow provides a _shared native runtime_ so you don't write native code, you focus on writing your React app in JavaScript.
 You don't have to worry about iOS or Android specific settings, or even opening up Xcode.
-Managed Expo projects have their own workflow including Expo CLI (a command line interface) and Expo Dev Tools (a web UI) to make developing and deploying easy.
+Managed Expo projects have their own workflow including Expo CLI (a command line interface) to make developing and deploying easy.

 - If you've ever upgraded React Native or a native module you'll appreciate Expo's ability to seamlessly do this for you by only changing the version number.